rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added a fix to prevent the reserved object IDs of the player and party members from being generated for other objects
 >Added a fix for the display issue in the pipboy when the automap list is too long
 >Added a fix for the start procedure not being called correctly if the required standard script procedure is missing (from Crafty)
->Added an option to disable the special handling of map IDs 19 and 37 in the engine when entering the maps
+>Added an option to disable the engine's special handling of map IDs 19 and 37 when entering those maps
 >Added support for the new 'automap=yes/no' parameter to maps.txt.
 This parameter overrides the hardcoded values for displaying the map in the pipboy automaps for the first 160 maps
 >Added a new 'picking up item' event to HOOK_INVENTORYMOVE hook script
 >Added files for using 32-bit images for talking heads to the modders pack